 I Create Awesome Stuff

 In my free time, I enjoy 3D printing and developing software I have a strong interest in using these technologies to create functional prototypes and custom solutions.
 I tend to prototype using off the shelf electronics such as an ESP32 for its many features and low cost.
+I also have taken interest in Machine Learning / AI models and API’s such as OpenAI’s GPT.
+I have experimented with locally run models like YOLOv8 for computer vision running on my own GPU’s

 I am eager to continue developing my skills and expertise and am motivated to pursue a career in these areas where I can make a meaningful impact.